 Portrait Painting Peephole: A portrait of him has one sort of peephole where if Mario looks away from it, a Boo will pop out to replace his face.

-A Toad who was the ski life operator of the ski lifts for 30 years until he and his servant move to the Enigmansion.
-He died, with his servant being the new owner.
+A Toad who was the ski lift operator for 30 years until he and his servant moved to the Enigmansion.
+He died, with his servant becoming the new owner.
 He is revived with an old photograph of his via paperization and becomes the owner of the Enigmansion again, with the steward being his servant again.

 Nostalgia Filter: Subverted.
 A music player that plays a tune that sounds very old-fashioned is liked by his servant but the owner, who is older than him, doesn't like it that much and wonders why the current generation likes it.